SickChill/SickChill.Wiki/ReadyNAS.md

 make altinstall
 ```

-Update SickChill
-Test new SickChill
+- Update SickChill and Test new SickChill

 ```bash
 /usr/local/bin/python3.6 /<YourSickChillLocation>/SickChill.py
 ```

-Update your sickchill.service to use python3.6
+- Update your sickchill.service to use python3.6